The edition I’m reviewing has the following details: Bloomsbury, 2016 | ISBN 978-1-4725-6729-1. There is a newer edition here.

 - Need reassurance that you’re ‘doing it right’ (spoiler: you probably are 😊)

-My only reservation about this book – which will come as no surprise to those accustomed to fashion design titles – is the lack of diversity and representation, particularly of body types.
+My only reservation about this book – which will come as no surprise to those accustomed to fashion design titles – is the lack of diversity and representation.
+This is particularly with regard to body types.
 Please find your way to My Body Model for support with and representation of the body types you’d like to dress, particularly as you work through your size range.
-Again, I will stress that this is typical of fashion and fashion books – and otherwise, if you like the sound of The Fashion Designer’s Sketchbook, please give it a try.
+Again, I will stress that this is typical of fashion and fashion books.
+Otherwise, if you like the sound of The Fashion Designer’s Sketchbook, please give it a try.
 There’s plenty of encouragement and sound advice from an experienced teacher here, so don’t throw the baby out with the bathwater.

 Will never be ‘there’ but the book does sound very interesting…apart from the lack of body diversity!
 Thanks for showing this.